REST - /v1/batch

 status code, there might still be individual failures of the data objects which are not contained in the response.
 Thus, a 200

-status code does not guarantee that each batch item is added/created.
-An example of an error on an individual data object that might be unnoticed by sending a batch request without checking the individual results is: Adding an object to the batch that is in conflict with the schema (for example a non existing class name).
+status code does not guarantee that each batch item has been added/created.
+An example of an error on an individual data object that might be unnoticed by sending a batch request without checking the individual results is this: adding an object to the batch that is in conflict with the schema (for example a non-existing class name).

 The following Python code can be used to handle errors on individual data objects in the batch.